OfferZen-Community/developers-finance/docs/wealth-creation/active-and-passive-investing.md

       allowfullscreen
 ></iframe>

-[Ayabonga Cawe](https://www.linkedin.com/in/ayabonga-cawe-70942746/?originalSubdomain=za)speaks with Investec's [Lisa Stride ](https://www.linkedin.com/in/lisa-stride-619838a7/?originalSubdomain=za)and [Fabrice Muhizi](https://www.linkedin.com/in/fabrice-muhizi-cfa-96b71953/).
+[Ayabonga Cawe](https://www.linkedin.com/in/ayabonga-cawe-70942746/?originalSubdomain=za) speaks with Investec's [Lisa Stride ](https://www.linkedin.com/in/lisa-stride-619838a7/?originalSubdomain=za)and [Fabrice Muhizi](https://www.linkedin.com/in/fabrice-muhizi-cfa-96b71953/).

-### What is the difference between active and passive investing?

-### Active vs. passive investing
+### Active vs passive investing

 The central difference between the two investment approaches is around how often managers make investment decisions and review the portfolio.